udayvir-singh/testci/README.md

 # Introduction
 Tangerine provides a painless way to add fennel to your neovim config, without adding to your load times.

-It prioritizes speed, transparency and minimalism and It's blazing fast thanks to it diffing algorithm.
+It prioritizes speed, transparency and minimalism and It's lightning fast thanks to it diffing algorithm.

 ## Features
-### BLAZING Fast
-- Compiles 1000's of files in **milliseconds**
+- **BLAZING FAST**, compiles files in milliseconds
-- Marker based data differencing algorithm
-- Faster than pooling rate of GIF

-### Transparent
+- 200% support for interactive evaluation
+- Doesn't create stupid abstractions
 - Natively loads `nvim/init.fnl`
-- Doesn't create stupid abstractions

-### Evaluation
-- Built-in support for interactive evaluation

 ## Comparison to other plugins
+#### HOTPOT
+- Abstracts too much away from user.
-- [Hotpot](https://github.com/rktjmp/hotpot.nvim) closest to this plugin, but hooks onto lua package searches to compile
+- Hooks onto lua package searchers to compile [harder to debug]
-- [Aniseed](https://github.com/Olical/aniseed) seems too bloated and focused on plugin developers rather than for dotfiles

-Tangerine also compiles and loads `~/.config/nvim/init.fnl`, without it having to required by user.

-Tangerine intends to be as fast and transparent as possible, it does most tedious heavy lifting for you, so you can easily configure neovim in fennel.
+#### ANISEED
+- Excessively feature rich to be used for dotfiles.
+- Blindly compiles all files that it founds, resulting in slow load times.

 ## Installation
-1) create file `plugin/tangerine.lua` in your config dir
+1. create file `plugin/tangerine.lua` in your config dir

-2) add these lines to automatically bootstrap tangerine
+2. add these lines to automatically bootstrap tangerine
 ```lua
 -- ~/.config/nvim/plugin/tangerine.lua